compose-x/.github/profile/README.md

 # Welcome to Compose-X!

+The projects we work on aim to

+* Help developers/SRE/Cloud engineers to deploy applications to AWS
+* Add AWS CloudFormation integrations to build better IaC
+* Provide guidance, blogs, tutorials, to implement best practices in applications development

 See our examples and walkthroughs in the [Labs](https://labs.compose-x.io) and visit our [Blog](https://blog.compose-x.io).

 Find all the examples and source for the [Labs here](https://github.com/compose-x/compose-x-labs)